scottishgovernment/resources.mygov.scot/content-standards/content-delivery/quality-assurance/reviewing-and-fact-checking.md

 layout: default
 title:  "Reviewing and fact checking"
 parent: quality-assurance
-summary: "Guidance on peer review and fact checking process as part of the content lifecycle."
+summary: "Guidance on the peer review and fact checking process as part of the content lifecycle."
 index: 4
 category: quality-assurance
 permalink: /content-standards/content-delivery/quality-assurance/reviewing-and-fact-checking/